-If you’re like us, you’ve probably wondered what famous people add to their carts.
-Not the JAR brooch and Louis XV chair, but the hand sanitiser and the electric toothbrush.
+f you’re like us, you’ve probably wondered what famous people add to their carts.
+Not the JAR brooch and Louis XV chair, but the stain remover pen and the tongue cleaner.
 We asked Anna Singh, co-founder and creative director of knitwear brand Chinti & Parker, about the mascara, tracksuit, and tongue scraper she can’t live without.

 These are like natural hormone-balancing pills, and you take one every morning.
 They act by smoothing out some of the stressful hormones you get, the up-and-down ones.
 It’s a way to balance everything out.
 This blend includes iodine, which is good for calming the nervous system and a worried mind.
 I find it really helpful.